OpenEvalProject/evals/manuscripts/elife-11466/v4/manuscript.md

 The second solution concerns the glycolysis pathway.
 The oocyte nucleus contains all glycolytic enzymes, except for hexokinase and phosphofructokinase that catalyse the ATP-consuming preparatory steps.
 The hexokinase level is generally very low in oocytes (because they produce glucose 6-phosphate by other means; see Nutt et al., 2005 and Supplementary file 1), while 6-phosphofructokinase (PFK) is confined to the cytoplasm (N:C ≈ 1:2000; Supplementary file 1).
 This enzyme distribution predicts a directed flux of fructose 1,6 bisphosphate into the nucleus.
 It further suggests that oocyte nuclei produce the high-energy compounds phosphoenolpyruvate and 1,3 bisphoglycerate locally and use them for synthesizing ATP and other NTPs.

-## A large-scale data set for potential CRM1 cargoes from three species
+### A large-scale data set for potential CRM1 cargoes from three species

 The exportin CRM1 is known to be essential for viability and to account for nuclear export of numerous targets (see e.g. Xu et al., 2012b; Thakar et al., 2013 for a comprehensive summary of so far identified substrates).
 However, it has been unclear how broad the cargo spectrum really is and which set of cellular processes are directly or indirectly controlled by CRM1-dependent nuclear export.

 In order to close this gap, we set out to identify cargoes in an unbiased manner from three different species and types of cells, namely: the already-mentioned Xenopus laevis oocytes, human HeLa cells and the yeast S. cerevisiae.
 We first prepared cellular extracts, used immobilised CRM1 as an affinity matrix and asked which proteins and protein complexes would bind in a RanGTP-dependent manner.
 As detailed below, CRM1 has many interaction partners of widely different abundance and affinity, which implies that the majority of them bind to the immobilized exportin in a highly sub-stoichiometric manner.
 The challenge thus is to cleanly distinguish such highly sub-stoichiometric bands from non-specific interactors.
 To this end, we optimised several parameters, such as the way of immobilisation, the exportin:extract ratios (to minimise competition between cargoes), buffer conditions, incubation time, etc., in order to maximise the signal-to-noise ratio of the affinity chromatography (for details see Materials and methods).

+Figure 2A shows the starting extracts and CRM1-bound fractions of such affinity chromatographies, and it documents indeed a very large number of protein species that bound to CRM1 in a RanGTP-dependent manner.
+Using the mass-spectrometric approaches mentioned above, we identified in the starting extracts ≈2800 (Xenopus), ≈3900 (human) and ≈2600 (yeast) proteins (Figure 2B).
+In the ‘CRM1+RanGTP’ samples, ≈2300, 3000 and ≈2000 proteins were identified.
+About 14% of these had not been detected in the total extracts and these probably represent low-abundance proteins that had been highly enriched during CRM1 affinity chromatography.

 ![Figure 2.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig2-v4.jpg)

 **Figure 2.:** (A) Mouse (mm) or yeast (sc) CRM1 were immobilised through a biotinylated Avi-tag to streptavidin agarose, and incubated with indicated extracts (1 ml), without or with the addition of 5 μM RanQ69L5-180GTP.
 The beads were thoroughly washed and subsequently eluted at 45°C with SDS sample buffer (which leaves the biotin-streptavidin interaction largely intact).
 Analysis of indicated samples was by SDS-PAGE and Coomassie-staining.
 1/200 of the starting extracts and 1/5 of eluates were loaded.
 (B) Starting extracts, CRM1 w/o Ran, and CRM1+RanGTP samples were analysed by mass spectrometry.
 Venn diagrams represent identified unique proteins.
-Numbers in parenthesis include also proteins that were not identified in a total Xenopus extract or the ‘CRM1+RanGTP’ sample, but in the isolated nuclear and cytoplasmic fractions; these proteins extend the list of ‘CRM1-non-binders’.DOI: http://dx.doi.org/10.7554/eLife.11466.005
+Numbers in parenthesis include also proteins that were not identified in a total Xenopus extract or the ‘CRM1+RanGTP’ sample, but in the isolated nuclear and cytoplasmic fractions; these proteins extend the list of ‘CRM1-non-binders’.

 The lists of proteins identified in the CRM1+RanGTP-bound fractions include not only true CRM1 binders and CRM1 export cargoes, but, for sure, also false-positive ones.
 To classify a given hit as a promising candidate, we therefore relied not only on its mere identification in this fraction.
-We also considered to which extent it became enriched from the input extract (‘input enrichment’), to which extent its CRM1-binding had been stimulated by RanGTP (‘RanGTP-stimulation’), as well as its absolute abundance in the ‘CRM1+RanGTP’-bound fraction (‘Molar fractions in CRM1+RanGTP’) (
+We also considered to which extent it became enriched from the input extract (‘input enrichment’), to which extent its CRM1-binding had been stimulated by RanGTP (‘RanGTP-stimulation’), as well as its absolute abundance in the ‘CRM1+RanGTP’-bound fraction (‘Molar fractions in CRM1+RanGTP’) (Figure 3), which affects the accuracy of quantification and thus the reliability of the first two numbers.
+As a resource for other researchers, we organised the quantitative data in Excel sheets (Supplementary files 2–4), which contain not only the just mentioned numbers, but also clickable links to the corresponding UniProt entries, as well as cellular localisations derived either from databases (human and yeast) or measured directly (Xenopus).

 ![Figure 3.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig3-v4.jpg)

 **Figure 3.:** For each identified CRM1-binder, we calculated or estimated three parameters from measured iBAQ intensities: its abundance (molar fraction) within the ‘CRM1+RanGTP’-bound sample, the RanGTP-stimulation of its CRM1-binding, and how strongly it became enriched by the ‘CRM1+RanGTP’-affinity chromatography.
 These numbers where then used to group binders into distinct categories, ranging from ‘A’ (the most probable cargoes) to ‘non-binders’.
 (A) Venn diagrams representing the indicated cargo classes with respect to their identification in the starting extract, ‘CRM1 w/o Ran’- and/or ‘CRM1+RanGTP’-bound samples.
 (B) Scatter plot representing ‘CRM1+RanGTP’-binders from HeLa cells, using the parameters ‘RanGTP-stimulation’ and ‘input-enrichment’ as coordinates.
 Colouring is according to classification.
 Most ‘non-binders’ had not been identified in the ‘CRM1+RanGTP’ sample; they are therefore also not plotted.
 Measurement of the parameters ‘RanGTP-stimulation’ and ‘input-enrichment’ required the identification a given candidate in input, ‘CRM1 w/o Ran’, as well as in the ‘CRM1+RanGTP’- sample.
 If undetected in either ‘input’ or ‘CRM1 w/o Ran’, then the missing parameter was estimated as a lower bound (based on the detection sensitivity of our MS setup).
 Candidates detected only in ‘CRM1+RanGTP’ were not plotted (because for them, both parameters would have to be estimated).
-(C) Scatter plot is as in (B), but colour code is used to indicate the abundance in the ‘CRM1+RanGTP’-bound sample.DOI: http://dx.doi.org/10.7554/eLife.11466.006
+(C) Scatter plot is as in (B), but colour code is used to indicate the abundance in the ‘CRM1+RanGTP’-bound sample.

 We divided the identified proteins into several categories, using as a criterion species-specific thresholds (Supplementary files 2–4, and Figure 3).
 These thresholds had been adjusted to best match the behaviour of proteins, whose specific CRM1-interaction is already established beyond doubt, as well as of proteins that are known not to interact with the exportin (see Materials and methods).
 CRM1-binders of the category A1 not only had to pass the most stringent thresholds in terms of RanGTP-stimulation of CRM1-binding (≥500-fold in the case of Xenopus) and enrichment from the input extract (≥3-fold), but also belong to the most abundant proteins in the ‘CRM1+RanGTP’-bound fraction (Note that the threshold of a 500 times stronger signal than in the negative (minus RanGTP) control is far more stringent than the standard of ‘2-fold’, which is used in most proteomics studies).
 A2 had an even stricter threshold for ‘input enrichment’ (≥100), but a relaxed one for the apparent RanGTP-stimulation.
 It includes cargoes like snurportin, which bind CRM1 so strongly that the affinity is still high even in the absence of RanGTP (Paraskeva et al., 1999).
 In category B, one of the three criteria was relaxed, while the category ‘low abundant’ includes proteins that were only detected in the ‘CRM1+RanGTP’-bound fraction, but were not sufficiently abundant to qualify for category A.